© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Martello tower D, 450m SSW of the Club House, Clacton Golf Course is a scheduled monument protected by Historic England under reference 1016553.
 View the official record →

-Martello tower D, located 450 metres south-south-west of the Club House at Clacton Golf Course, is a coastal defence structure erected during the Napoleonic Wars in the early nineteenth century.
+Martello tower D is a defensive coastal fortification erected during the Napoleonic Wars, dating to the early nineteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016553.

 Martello tower D, 450m SSW of the Club House, Clacton Golf Course is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016553.